 Easily accessed from Bilbao airport, Donostia-San Sebastian, also in the Basque Country, is little known among Brits but popular with Spaniards, who flock to the cosy seaside town in summer to flee the raging heat inland.
 It offers three lovely beaches (four in summer, when tiny Santa Clara island is accessible by ferry) popular with surfers and other watersports enthusiasts and devoid of gaudy resort trappings.
 Opening onto the harbour with its aquarium is an attractive old quarter full of pretty historic buildings.
 There’s also an amusement park on Mt Igeldo, reached by cable-car.

 The Spanish section of the Pyrenees is often overlooked as a ski destination but comprises a number of small family-oriented resorts with crèches, snow-parks and other facilities for kids, as well as vast skiable areas.
 Worth picking out in the Catalan Pyrenees is the little resort of Vall de Nuria not far north of Barcelona, accessed by funicular railway – it has only 10 pistes (from easy to difficult) but includes a children’s activity centre.
 Ice-skating is also popular here, and, in the warmer months, white-water rafting, hiking, riding, cycling and flights in static hot-air balloons.
-See also our guide to family skiing holidays in Europe including Spain.

 Also in the mountains of northern Spain, this time in the Cantabrian Mountains within 20km of the port of Santander, is the Cabarceno Wildlife Park, with hundreds of exotic animals, many of whom children can mix freely with.